FICO - Your Credit Score

 - Requests for Credit - How many times have you had your credit checked for a loan?

 Each of these is assigned a value and a weight.
 The result is a single number: your credit score.
 Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
 Typical home buyers probably find their scores between 620 and 800.

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Raising your FICO score

 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Since the score is entirely based on your lifelong credit history, it's very hard to change it quickly.
 (Of course you must appeal incorrect items on your credit report.)

 Getting your credit score

-In order to improve your score, you've got to obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
+Before you can improve your score, you must obtain your score and make certain that the credit reports from each credit reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
-They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide helpful information and online tools that can help you improve your credit score.

-You can get a free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.